Celery (Apium graveolens) is a hollow-stemmed condiment full of health benefits.

 Celery in cooking and its properties

 Its pronounced taste and its crunchy texture make celery just as delicious raw or cooked.
-Celery stalks can be nibbled raw and are perfect to add a crunch to your mixed salads, but cooked, they’re delicious, too.
-For instance, you can fry them in a pan with butter for instance, and all the while ensuring that you’re tanking up on energy.
+Celery stalks can be nibbled raw and are perfect to add a crunch to your mixed salads.
+Cooked, they’re delicious, too.
+For instance, you can fry them in a pan with butter.
+However you savor them, you’re tanking up on energy.

 Celery is a major ingredient in the world-famous delicious recipe for marinière mussels!